-My name is Aaron Martinez and I'm a photographer from West Texas.
+My name is Aaron E. Martinez and I'm a photographer from West Texas.

 My interest in photography started when I got my first DSLR in the fall of 2014.
 I was in a college video production class that required us to buy a camera that shot video and I bought a Canon 60D.